Risk is the price of progress

 In the screenshot of the SPREAD Business Simulation Game (above) note the list of allowed project activities on the left side of the screen (configured for your typical project), your current risk management score on the gauge and the pop-up window advising you that you have missed the opportunity to mitigate a risk which has just occurred on your project with whatever specific consequences.

-Risk Management is not a skill you can get right first time or learn safely on the job!
+Risk Management or Corporate Governance are not the kind of skills you can get right first time or learn on the job!

-Risk Management is therefore ideal for learning experientially through computer-based Business Simulations and paper-based scenarios.
-Usually, but not always, it is best if these are team-based Simulations/Scenarios (rather than individually played ones) as project risk management is very much a team activity.
-The closer these scenarios reflect the type of projects your managers are likely to encounter the better.
+These skills are ideally suited for learning experientially through computer-based Business Simulations or paper-based scenarios.
+Usually, but not always, it is best if these are team-based Simulations/Scenarios (rather than individually played ones) as risk management is very much a team activity.
+The closer these scenarios reflect the type of risks your managers are likely to encounter the better.
 You would not train a Boeing 747 pilot in a Spitfire Simulator!